IsaacFigNewton/AAQZ-in-Go/README.md

 ## Getting Started
 1. [Install Go](https://go.dev/dl/)
+2. Add a Go plugin to your IDE if necessary

 ## Adding a module
 1. Create a new directory for the new module's packages